Greenpeace apologizes, local police slam Euro 2020 protester - WHIZ News

 Greenpeace spokesperson Benjamin Stephan apologized for the botched protest and the injuries caused.

-“The pilot injured two men during the landing approach.
-The injured were given medical care by the emergency services and taken to hospitals for further care,” Munich police said in a statement.
+Seibert called on the organizers to “critically reflect on the purpose of such actions, which are about maximum spectacle for maximum PR-effect.
+This leads to such situations which potentially endanger the public.”

+Local police had earlier blasted “such irresponsible actions in which a considerable risk to human life is accepted.”

+Police spokesman Andreas Franken said the two men who were hurt both sustained light head injuries and have since been discharged from the hospital.
+They had been working at the game.

-The police said none of the injuries were serious and the pilot himself — a 38-year-old man with an address in the southwestern state of Baden Württemberg — was unharmed.
+The 38-year-old pilot, who has an address in the southwestern state of Baden Württemberg, was unharmed.
+He was released late Tuesday but remains under investigation for a string of charges, including interfering with air traffic and bodily harm, as well as breaching the peace, Franken said.

-“There is no understanding whatsoever for such irresponsible actions in which a considerable risk to human life is accepted,” the police said.

 The protester’s parachute had the slogan “KICK OUT OIL!” and “Greenpeace” written on it.